RSA and SSE International Relationship Continues to Flourish

 “Something that makes Toronto truly unique is that willingness to share and communicate with people very openly inside the industry looking at the global pie as something we can all co-create and achieve together.”

-Satish Kanwar, Director of Product, Shopify
+Satish Kanwar, VP of Product, Acceleration, Shopify